Is Short-Term Online Career Training Right for You?

 Think about branching out into a new high-demand career path that better accommodates military spouse employment.
 With MedCerts, you can take online courses in your spare time to earn certifications in a wide range of occupations – you could work toward becoming an Apprentice Medical Scribe Professional, Certified EKG Technician, or Registered Dental Assistant, just to name a few examples.

 Best of all, our programs qualify for grant funding from the My Career Advancement Account ( MyCAA).
-MyCAA can help you with the financial resources you need to jumpstart your career and offers up to $4000 toward your training – covering the entire cost of most MedCerts programs.
+MyCAA can help you with the financial resources you need to jumpstart your career and offers $4000, in increments up to $2,000 each fiscal year, toward your training – covering the entire cost of some MedCerts programs.

 It may often be the last thing on your mind, but make a point to put a few hours aside each week to relax and regroup.
 Taking periodic breaks throughout the week will help you stay centered and free of stress as you navigate your work and family obligations.
 When things get a little hectic, take a walk around the neighborhood or visit a local gym for a quick workout.